1858 Bradford sweets poisoning

 In 1858 a batch of sweets in Bradford, England, was accidentally adulterated with poisonous arsenic trioxide.
 About 5 lbs of sweets were sold to the public, leading to around 20 deaths and over 200 people suffering the effects of arsenic poisoning.

-The adulteration of food had been practised in Britain since before the Middle Ages, but from 1800, with increasing urbanisation and the rise in shop-purchased food, adulterants became a growing problem.
+The adulteration of food had been practised in Britain since before the Middle Ages, but in the nineteenth century, with increasing urbanisation and the rise in shop-purchased food, adulterants became a growing problem.
 With the cost of sugar high, replacing it with substitutes was common.
 For the sweets produced in Bradford, the confectioner was supposed to purchase powdered gypsum, but a mistake at the wholesale chemist meant arsenic was purchased instead.

 Three men were arrested—the chemist who sold the arsenic, his assistant and the sweet maker—but all three were acquitted after the judge decided it was all accidental and there was no case for any of them to answer.
 The deaths led to the Adulteration of Food or Drink Act 1860, although the legislation was criticised for being too ambiguous and the penalties for breaching it too low to act as a deterrent.
 The deaths were also a factor in the passage of the Pharmacy Act 1868.